 Your children probably are not thinking of what will happen to their inheritance in the event of their divorce.
 But the reality is that nearly half of marriages do end in divorce.
 Fortunately, there are steps you can take to remove your child's inheritance from the possibility of commingling and division in a divorce.

 Trusts are an excellent option for protecting your child's inheritance in the event of a divorce, and they provide other benefits as well.
 Revocable trusts and irrevocable trusts offer different advantages, depending on your needs.
 A revocable trust, as the name implies, can be revoked, making it more flexible.
 The grantor (person who makes and funds the trust) controls the assets in the trust, sets the terms of distributions, and can appoint an independent successor trustee to manage the trust after their death.
 Because the assets are owned by the trust, assets intended to benefit your child never become marital property, so they are not subject to division in a divorce.

-Irrevocable trusts, also called domestic asset protection irrevocable trusts, offer similar protections, and additional benefits as well.
+Irrevocable trusts, whether a domestic asset protection trust, or a third-party discretionary trust, offer similar protections, and additional benefits as well.
 Because the trust cannot be revoked by you, the grantor, you cannot reclaim ownership of those assets.
-The upside of this is that the assets are protected from your children's future creditors or potential divorce, but from your own.
-The downside, of course, is the lack of flexibility.
-Consult with an experienced estate planning and trusts attorney before selecting this option
+The upside of this is that the assets are not only protected from your children's future creditors or potential divorce, but also from your own.
+The downside, of course, is the potential lack of flexibility, depending upon the design of the trust.
+Consult with an experienced estate planning and trusts attorney before selecting this option.